chaos46692/carl-tracy.com/content/media/_index.md

 (lol).
 In other news **WHEN THE FUCK DID IT BECOME 2024**.
 This is not okay.

 This year I'm going to try to add movies that I watched, but that's a little harder to keep track of and I guarantee I'll miss a lot of stuff I've watched.

-## System Collapse (Murderbot Series)
-### _Martha Wells_
-This will obviously be my next book after I finish Red Mars, let's see if it makes it onto the 2023 list or drug into 2024!